codinghistorian/deployment_automation/README.md

 #### whitelisting
 whitelisting.json : CollateralTokenAdapter and addresses to be whitelisted, FlashMintModule and addresses to be whitelisted, LiquidationEngine and addresses to be whitelisted

+#### add-roles
+addRoles.json : AccessControlConfig, Address_To_Add_Role addresses and roles bool.
+If any role's value is true, role will be added.

 ## Makefile for stablecoin
 ### Variables